MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementVirtualEndpointOnPremisesConnection.md

       - `[StartDateTime <DateTime?>]`: The start time of the health check item.
 Read-only.
       - `[Status <String>]`: cloudPcOnPremisesConnectionStatus
     - `[StartDateTime <DateTime?>]`: The start time of the connection health check.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[InUse <Boolean?>]`: When true, the Azure network connection is in use.
 When false, the connection is not in use.
-You cannot delete a connection that’s in use.
+You cannot delete a connection that's in use.
 Returned only on $select.
 For an example that shows how to get the inUse property, see Example 2: Get the selected properties of an Azure network connection, including healthCheckStatusDetails.
 Read-only.
   - `[ManagedBy <String>]`: cloudPcManagementService
   - `[OrganizationalUnit <String>]`: The organizational unit (OU) in which the computer account is created.
-If left null, the OU that’s configured as the default (a well-known computer object container) in your Active Directory domain (OU) is used.
+If left null, the OU that's configured as the default (a well-known computer object container) in your Active Directory domain (OU) is used.
 Optional.
   - `[ResourceGroupId <String>]`: The ID of the target resource group.
 Required format: /subscriptions/{subscription-id}/resourceGroups/{resourceGroupName}.
   - `[SubnetId <String>]`: The ID of the target subnet.
 Required format: /subscriptions/{subscription-id}/resourceGroups/{resourceGroupName}/providers/Microsoft.Network/virtualNetworks/{virtualNetworkId}/subnets/{subnetName}.
-  - `[SubscriptionId <String>]`: The ID of the target Azure subscription that’s associated with your tenant.
+  - `[SubscriptionId <String>]`: The ID of the target Azure subscription that's associated with your tenant.
   - `[SubscriptionName <String>]`: The name of the target Azure subscription.
 Read-only.
   - `[Type <String>]`: cloudPcOnPremisesConnectionType
   - `[VirtualNetworkId <String>]`: The ID of the target virtual network.
 Required format: /subscriptions/{subscription-id}/resourceGroups/{resourceGroupName}/providers/Microsoft.Network/virtualNetworks/{virtualNetworkName}.